Sitefinity/sitefinity-admin-app-extensions/src/library-extender/README.md

 # Custom Digital Assets Management provider

-> IMPORTANT - Please note that there is a known limitation, you cannot use the Angular binding syntax {{item.data.CreatedBy}}, when creating component HTML templates, you must use another binding, for example [textContent]="item.data.CreatedBy", or [innerHtml]="item.data.Content".

 You can add custom DAM providers in case you are using DAM which is not supported from Sitefinity by default.

 If you prefer your custom implementation for any of the DAM providers which is supported by default just make sure that it's _isSupported_ method returns **true** for that _providerTypeName_ e.g. `return providerTypeName === "CloudinaryBlobStorageProvider";`.